 Mercy College students choose their own school captains and leadership team and these College leaders, work closely with the school’s Principal and teaching staff.
-The College offers students access to a number of voluntary committees such as the Interact, Sport, Environmental, and Social Committees thereby improving their sense of social responsibility and capability.
-College camps and retreats add another dimension to our students social and emotional development.
+The College offers students access to a number of voluntary committees such as the Interact, Sport, Cultural, Environmental, Wellbeing, Photo Club, Indigenous, Book Club, eSports and St Vincent De Paul committees thereby improving their sense of social responsibility and capability.
+College camps and retreats add another dimension to our student's social and emotional development.

 Mercy College places a high priority on the physical aspect of student development.
 A comprehensive Health and Physical Education program is offered and sports carnivals are integral aspects of the curriculum.
 They offer Mercy College students developmental opportunities away from the classroom whilst cultivating a healthy competitive spirit at the same time.